Hyradus/ImageProcessingUtils/README.md

 Valid arguments:

 --PATH = path to folder with images
---vres
---ixt= input file format
---oxt= output file format
+--sli = flag to select slicing
+--mode = slicing method: D for dimension (e.g. height pixel value of tiles), T for tile numbers (e.g. 5, for 5 vertical tiles. horizontal tiles number will be computed automatically, trying to maintain 1:1 aspect ratio of tiles.
+--t number of tiles
+--dim dimension of tile height

 The script will automatically create subfolders containing the results.
-BE SURE TO REMOVE THOSE FOLDER BEFORE RUNNING THE SCRIPT AGAIN IN THE SAME MAIN PATH